jib1337/writeups_public/HackTheBox/HTB_Blackfield/README.md

                 7846143 blocks of size 4096.
 4002829 blocks available
 ```
-Checking out the memory_analysis folder, there is what appears to be some process dumps in zip files.
+Checking out the memory_analysis folder, there is what appears to be some process memory dumps in zip files.
 In particular there are a few sensitive ones known to contain user credentials such as lsass.
 ```bash
 smb: \> cd memory_analysis
 smb: \memory_analysis\> ls